 Buffalo, New York 14203

 Telephone communications should be directed to the number listed below for the person.

 Chief Executive Officer Allen F. Grum (716) 853-0802

 Chairman of the Audit Committee Ross B. Kenzie (716) 857-6450

-I have read and understand the Corporation’s Code of Ethics (the “Code”).
-I will adhere in all respects to the ethical standards described in the Code.
-I further confirm my understanding that any violation of the Code will subject me to appropriate disciplinary action, which may include demotion or termination of my relationship with the Corporation.
+I have read and understand the Corporation’s Business Ethics Policy (the “Policy”).
+I will adhere in all respects to the ethical standards described in the Policy.
+I further confirm my understanding that any violation of the Policy will subject me to appropriate disciplinary action, which may include demotion or termination of my relationship with the Corporation.

-I certify to the Corporation that I am not in violation of the Code, unless I have noted such violation in a signed Statement of Exceptions attached to this Compliance Certificate.
+I certify to the Corporation that I am not in violation of the Policy, unless I have noted such violation in a signed Statement of Exceptions attached to this Compliance Certificate.